Poisoning Web-Scale Training Datasets is Practical: Frontrunning Poisoning

 Wikipedia snapshots do not explicitly list the snapshot time for each article.
 But Wikipedia does give some auxiliary information: a complete list of edits with the precise time every edit is made.
 We show how this information can be used to retroactively estimate an article's snapshot time.

 Recall from Figure~\ref{fig:wikisaw} that for each article we can find the list of edits that were included in the current snapshot (blue points), with later edits appearing in the next snapshot (orange points).
-For each article, we thus know that the snapshot time $\snaptimeIth$ was somewhere between the times of the article's last included edit (top-most blue point) and the first non-included edit (bottom-most orange point).
-However, this interval is loose: the time between these edits is often several days.
+For each article, we thus know that the snapshot time $\snaptimeIth$ was in-between the times of the article's last included edit (top-most blue point) and the first non-included edit (bottom-most orange point).
+But this interval is loose: the time between these edits is often several days.

 To refine our estimate of the snapshot time for each article, we can again exploit the consistency present in the Wikipedia crawling process.
 We observe that articles are processed sequentially: by zooming in to just a single crawling job as shown in Figure~\ref{fig:wikisaw}, we see that articles are crawled sequentially, and a clear line separates the last-included and first-not-included edits of each article.
 That is, for articles $i$ and $j$ processed in the same job, we have that $\snaptimeIth < \snaptime_j$ if $i < j$.
 We can thus tighten our interval around each article's edit time by continually tracking the most recent edit made before the snapshot (for each article, this is the top-most blue edit made on an earlier article in that job), as well as the earliest edit among all subsequent articles in the job that was not included in the snapshot.
 We visualize this in Figure~\ref{fig:interval}.
 For each article in the previous snapshot, we can thus obtain a time interval $[\snaptimeIthPrevLow, \snaptimeIthPrevHigh]$ that contains the true (but unknown) snapshot time $\snaptimeIthPrev$.
 By our construction outlined above, we guarantee that the lower and upper limits of these intervals monotonically increase for all articles in a job (see \Cref{fig:interval}).